unpoly/unpoly/src/unpoly/pages/watch-options.md

 - For this to work the callback must return a promise
 - By default all fields in a form are disabled.
-- To [only disable some form controls](/disabling-forms#disabling-some-controls-only), set the value of [up-disable] to any selector that matches fields or buttons.
+- To [only disable some form controls](/disabling-forms#disabling-some-controls-only), set the value of [up-watch-disable] to any selector that matches fields or buttons.

+To disable fields while submitting (instead of while watching), use [`[up-disable]`](/disabling-forms-while-working) instead.

 Showing feedback while working